dj-wasabi/ansible-zabbix-agent/README.md

 ## Zabbix API variables

-These variables needs to be changed/overriden when you want to make use of the zabbix-api for automatically creating and or updating hosts.
+These variables needs to be overridden when you want to make use of the zabbix-api for automatically creating and or updating hosts.

 Host encryption configuration will be set to match agent configuration.